 Yet, how teachers react to classroom disruptions is not solely a matter of strategic knowledge and timing – it is also shaped by individual perception and emotional regulation.
 Research shows that the subjective perception of disruptions varies among teachers and is influenced by personal and contextual factors, including their emotional state, goals, and prior experiences (Wettstein et al., 2016; Eckstein, 2018).
 This subjective lens plays a key role in how teachers interpret and react to the same classroom event.
 For example, teachers with lower emotional self-regulation may respond more harshly or impulsively, while others maintain calm and composure (Makarova et al., 2014).

 An important moderating factor in this process is teachers’ self-efficacy.
 Teachers with higher self-efficacy perceive disruptions as less threatening and manage them more confidently and constructively (Große Siestrup, 2010).
 Defined as the belief in one’s own capacity to deal with challenging situations (Schwarzer & Jerusalem, 2002), self-efficacy supports professional judgment and prevents overreactions triggered by stress or negative expectations.
-Moreover, Eckstein et al. (2022) demonstrate that the frequency and intensity of disruptions, teachers’ well-being, and their classroom context (e.g., type of instruction or class behavior norms) further shape their perception and response behavior.
+Moreover, Eckstein et al. (2022) demonstrated that the frequency and intensity of disruptions, teachers’ well-being, and their classroom context (e.g., type of instruction or class behavior norms) further shape their perception and response behavior.

 In summary, the student-directed behavior phase of the model illustrates how teachers’ professional knowledge, perception, and self-regulatory abilities converge in deliberate, context-sensitive classroom actions.
 For example, a teacher who notices a student in the back corner fidgeting and looking away during a presentation may interpret this behavior, based on prior experience and pedagogical knowledge, as an early sign of disengagement.
 Rather than reacting with irritation or issuing a public reprimand, the teacher regulates their emotional response, refrains from impulsive action, and calmly walks closer to the student while maintaining eye contact or subtly involving them by asking a low-threshold, content-related question.
 This response demonstrates not only strategic knowledge and perceptual accuracy but also a high degree of emotional regulation and self-efficacy: the teacher trusts their ability to de-escalate the situation effectively without disrupting the flow of the lesson (Große Siestrup, 2010; Schwarzer & Jerusalem, 2002; Makarova et al., 2014).
 Such low-profile, nonverbal interventions help maintain instructional momentum and prevent the misbehavior from spreading (Kounin, 2006), while also modeling calm and respectful classroom leadership.